jsx-eslint/eslint-plugin-react/docs/rules/jsx-quotes.md

 # Enforce quote style for JSX attributes (jsx-quotes)

+**Deprecation notice**: This rule is deprecated and has been replaced by the ESLint [jsx-quotes](http://eslint.org/docs/rules/jsx-quotes) rule added in ESLint `v1.4.0`.

 Enforces coding style that JSX attributes are delimited with single or double quotes.

 It takes an option as the second parameter which can be `"double"` or `"single"` for double-quotes or single-quotes respectively.
 There is no default.